SpaCE-Lab-MSU/Avian-Interaction-Database/R/readme.md

 ### Google Drive

-We use Google Sheets (see protocol) to facilitate data entry for each species.
-If as part of using the R code you'd like to view and access the intermediate files in Google Drive, you must have google drive installed.
+We use Google Sheet to facilitate data entry for each species (see protocol in main readme).
+If, as part of using the R code, you'd like to view and access the intermediate files in Google Drive, you must have google drive installed.
+If you are not reviewing those files, this is not necessary.

 To use Google drive on MacOS15, you may have to grant 'full file access' to Rstudio in the the MacOS System Settings - Privacy & Security - Full Disk Acces -